MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-guest-users.md

 ---
 title: "Manage guest users with Microsoft Entra PowerShell"
-description: "Learn how to manage guest users with Microsoft Entra PowerShell."
+description: "This guide provides detailed instructions on how to manage guest user accounts.
+It includes examples on inviting, viewing, disabling, and removing guest users."

 author: omondiatieno
 manager: CelesteDG